-- Where stewardship is conducted, the asset management agreement or another document referred to in the asset management agreement explains the underlying stewardship principles (including the key elements of the escalation process).
-If these underlying stewardship principles are provided by the collective investment scheme's Asset manager, the Asset manager periodically confirms to the producer that it has provided them. - If a sustainability-related collective investment scheme pursues a Climate-aligned approach, the basic principles of the methodology applied must be set out in the fund regulations, company agreement, and/or prospectus.
-Alternatively, if a third-party methodology is applied, reference may be made to this, stating the third party in question and where the methodology is disclosed. - 3 Producers of collective investment schemes that pursue an impact strategy must ensure that the basic principles of the targeted impact are described in the fund regulations or company agreement with reference to the relevant key performance indicators (KPIs). - Collective investment schemes that only employ exclusion or ESG integration approaches do not qualify as sustainability-related collective assets.
+- If an alignment objective is defined, the prospectus or fund contract must describe how this objective is implemented in practice as part of the investment process. - Where stewardship is conducted ("active shareholding"), the asset management agreement or another document referred to in the asset management agreement explains the underlying stewardship principles (including the key elements of the escalation process, the process for selecting target investments, coordination with other investors, the process for gaining influence over the target company and the processes for evaluating the effectiveness of active shareholding).
+If these underlying stewardship principles are provided by the collective investment scheme's Asset manager, the Asset manager periodically confirms to the producer that it has provided them. - If an impact strategy is pursued, it is the asset manager's responsibility to describe in the prospectus or fund contract the management process by which the desired impact is to be achieved, to define the key performance indicators for measuring the actual impact and to monitor these indicators in order to optimise the investment strategy if necessary.
+In doing so, the asset manager ensures that the desired impact is outlined in the fund contract or in the company's articles of association, using the relevant key performance indicators (KPIs). - Collective investment schemes that only employ exclusion or ESG integration approaches do not qualify as sustainability-related collective assets.
 They may not be described or positioned as sustainable.
 Any reference to the sole use of exclusions or sole ESG integration (i.e. not combined) must clearly state that the collective assets are neither sustainable nor sustainably managed.
 In all other respects, such collective assets are not covered by this self-regulation. - Where exclusions are used in combination with other sustainability approaches (including ESG integration), the exclusion criteria must be disclosed in the prospectus.
 Simply excluding companies that are active in the production, sale, and storage of controversial weapons (e.g. in line with the exclusion list published by the Swiss Association for Responsible Investments) is not sufficient to justify a reference to the use of exclusion criteria.
 If the exclusion criteria are provided by the collective investment scheme's Asset manager, the Asset manager periodically confirms to the producer that it has provided them. - In the case of collective investment schemes that replicate a sustainability index, the above requirements, where relevant, apply mutatis mutandis to the index.
+It should be explained how the index is composed and how it is compatible with, or contributes to, the sustainable investment objectives set.